pglet/website/blog/2022-01-11-email-sign-form-for-docusaurus-with-hcaptcha-cloudflare-pages-and-mailgun.md

 Replace `{YOUR-HCAPTCHA-SITE-KEY}` with your own site key.

 Captcha is verified on `form.onSubmit` event which supports submitting form with ENTER and triggers built-in form validators.
-The result of captcha verification is stored in `token` state variable which is sent to a server along with entered email for further verification and processing.
+The result of captcha verification is stored in `token` state variable which is sent to `/api/email-signup` server function along with entered email for further verification and processing.

 Add `signup-form.js` component to `src/pages/index.js` page: